matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 **Failures as Messages**

-- Exceptions are not thrown in a traditional sense.
+- Exceptions not thrown in a traditional sense.
     - Would break processing of stream.
-- Exceptions are processed by a handler function.
+- Exceptions processed by a handler function.

 ### Reactive Streams API